Applications Closed

 Sustained Engagement

-Participate in two semester-long pre-approved activities such as participating in an international club, engaging in service learning, or studying abroad.
+Participate in two semester-long pre-approved activities such as participating in an international club, engaging in service learning, or studying abroad

 International Experience

 Complete one international engagement activity such as study abroad, an international internship, or a global research project.
+Visit Education Abroad to learn more about the various opportunities to go abroad.

 Reflection and/or Presentation